 This page provides you with instructions on how to extract data from MySQL and load it into Redshift.
 (If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

 What is MySQL?

-Easier and Faster Alternatives
+Easier and faster alternatives

-Here’s the deal: if you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.
+If all this sounds a bit overwhelming, don’t be alarmed.
+If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.